Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$

 \subsection{Data Reduction}

-The data was reduced with the WWFI data reduction pipeline \citep{klugeDiss,kluge}.
-It includes bias subtraction, flat fielding, automatic masking of charge persistence, bad pixels, and cosmic rays, as well as manual satellite masking.
+The data was reduced with the WWFI data reduction pipeline \citep{kluge,klugeDiss}.
+The WWFI pipeline frequently makes use of our in-house fitstools \citep{fitstools}, SExtractor \citep{Sextractor}, SCAMP \citep{scamp}, and SWarp \citep{swarp}.
+It includes bias subtraction, flat-fielding, automatic masking of charge persistence, bad pixels, and cosmic rays, as well as manual satellite masking.
 Dark current is negligible for the WWFI at the operating temperature of $\mathrm{-115^{\circ}C}$ \citep{WWFI}.
-The photometric zero-points for the $g'$ and $r'$ bands are determined by matching the flux of point sources in apertures of 5 arcsec diameter ($\mathrm{ZP_{5}}$) to the Pan-STARRS DVO PV3 catalog \citep{panstars}.
-Our $u'$-band data is calibrated to the SDSS photometric system because Pan-STARRS has no coverage in the $u'$ band.
-However, Abell 262 is not covered by SDSS, hence we determine the $u'$-band zero-point from the zero-point for Abell 1656 assuming that it only changes with airmass and correcting for galactic extinction as the data were taken under photometric conditions.
+The photometric zero-points for the $g'$ and $r'$ bands are determined by matching the flux of point sources in apertures of 5\arcsec\, diameter ($\mathrm{ZP_{5}}$) to the Pan-STARRS DVO PV3 catalog \citep{panstars}.
+Our $u'$-band data is calibrated to the Sloan Digital Sky Survey (SDSS) photometric system because Pan-STARRS has no coverage in the $u'$ band.
+However, A262 is not covered by SDSS; hence we determine the $u'$-band zero-point from the zero-point for A1656 assuming that it only changes with airmass and correcting for galactic extinction as the data were taken under photometric conditions.

-Afterward, we subtract extended PSF models and ghosts from bright stars to improve the flatness of the background.
-For Abell 262 and Abell 1656, we use all stars contained in the TYCHO-2 catalog \citep{Tycho2}.
+Afterward, we subtract extended point-spread function (PSF) models and ghosts from bright stars to improve the flatness of the background.
+For A262 and A1656, we use all stars contained in the TYCHO-2 catalog \citep{Tycho2}.
 For the reference pointing, we subtract all stars in the GAIA EDR3 catalog \citep{GAIAeDR3} brighter than $14\,G\,\mathrm{mag}$.

 Then, we create night-sky flats for each night, scale them to the individual exposures and subtract them.
 After that, we inspect the night-sky-corrected images for stray light contamination and, if necessary, mask it in the images before the night-sky subtraction.
 Then, new night-sky flats are created and subtracted.